-Fig. 4 Time varying tile concentrations and adapted assemblies.
+Fig. 4.
+Time varying tile concentrations and adapted assemblies.
 Assemblies that grow from a set of tiles that encode boolean functions.
 Shown here are four environments in which the concentrations of tiles change over time, and an assembly that is well adapted to each environment.
 Selection favors crystals that correctly predict the concentration of sometimes scarce resource tiles. (a) Over time, measurement tiles and resources tiles have exactly the same time-varying concentrations.
 A well-adapted assembly asks for a resource tile with the same label as the measurement tile that was received. (b) Opposite resource and measurement tiles have the same concentrations.
 A well-adapted assembly uses a single computation tile that inverts the input from the measurement tile, so that the opposite resource tile can bind. (c) The kind of measurement tiles that are abundant is perfectly correlated with the type of resource tiles that will be abundant after a fixed time delay.
 A well-adapted assembly stores information about previous tiles and passes it across the assembly.
 If the time necessary to pass the type of measurement tile across the assembly is approximately the same as the delay in the correlation, the assembly will ask for the abundant resource tiles.
 A wider assembly produces a longer delay. (d) Measurement tiles provide no information, but resource tiles change regularly in a way that an assembly can predict.
-The assembly shown here uses a small counter (Cook et al. 2004) to change its resource tile request every 8 layers.
+The assembly shown here uses a small counter [11] to change its resource tile request every 8 layers.
 The left-most row remembers the current choice until the counter sends the message to change it.
-The rightmost column disregards the information provided by the measurement tiles with the periodic change of resource tile type, the assembly will spend little time waiting for resource tiles, and will grow quickly.
+The rightmost column disregards the information provided by the measurement tiles.

-The assemblies containing these programs will spend little time waiting for resource tiles; thus, they will grow faster than other assemblies of the same size that must wait for the right resource tile to become available.
+able.
 But will they grow faster than thinner assemblies, which don't have to spend time adding computation tiles, even if they sometimes wait for resource tiles?
 In the examples provided, the answer is yes, if the total concentration of resource tiles is sufficiently low.

-As an illustration, we compare the growth rate of the matched delay assemblies of Fig. 4a with the growth rate of the "null assembly", shown in Fig. 4a, both growing in the delay environment of Fig. 4c.
+As an illustration, we compare the growth rate of the matched delay assemblies of Figure 4(c) with the growth rate of the "null assembly", shown in Figure 4(a), both growing in the delay environment of

+Figure 4(c).
 Under what circumstances would a delay assembly of width k grow faster than the null assembly?
-If tiles are added at an average of 1 per second, and resource tiles overall are D times less common than computation and measurement tiles, the growth rate of a perfectly synchronized delay assembly of width k "J" gates is 2k + D + 1 per zig-zag.
-(A width k assembly is suited to a delay of $\Delta t = k(2k + D + 1)$ seconds.)
-Assuming that the type of resource tile that is abundant switches on average every s seconds, with $\Delta t \gg s$, the null assembly adds a zig-zag every 2(D + 1) seconds on average2.
-When 2k < D + 1 (and Δt is such that the assembly provides the right delay), the delay assembly grows faster.
+If tiles are added at an average of 1 per second, and resource tiles overall are D times less common than computation and measurement tiles, the growth rate of a perfectly synchronized delay assembly of width k "J" gates is 2k+D+1 per zig-zag.
+(A width k assembly is suited to a delay of $\Delta t = k(2k+D+1)$ seconds.)
+Assuming that the type of resource tile that is abundant switches on average every s seconds, with $\Delta t >> s$, the null assembly adds a zig-zag every 2(D+1) seconds on average2.
+When 2k < D+1 (and Δt is such that the assembly provides the right delay), the delay assembly grows faster.
 Clearly, this is true for large enough D.